FAIR-by-Design-Methodology/MVS/resources/MVS Profiles/Researcher/early_career_researcher_v2.md

 ### Contributes to which Open Science outcomes?

-By adopting the Open Science (OS) approach in their work, the early career researcher ensures[[EM1]](#_msocom_1)  that their research is carried out with a high degree of transparency, collegiality, and research integrity.
+By adopting the Open Science (OS) approach in their work, the early career researcher ensures that their research is carried out with a high degree of transparency, collegiality, and research integrity.
 Mainly, by adopting OS approaches and practices, the early careers researcher contributes to:

 - Sharing research input and outputs